nrfconnect/sdk-nrf/doc/nrf/ug_nrf52_developing.rst

 FOTA over Bluetooth Low Energy
 ==============================

-To enable support for FOTA upgrades, do the following:
+To enable support for FOTA updates, do the following:

 * Use MCUboot as the upgradable bootloader (:kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` must be enabled).
   For more information, go to the :doc:`mcuboot:index-ncs` page.